ElasticSearch

 Pros

-• Scalability: ElasticSearch is designed to scale horizontally, making it ideal for large enterprise environments.
+• Scalability: VictoriaMetrics is designed to scale horizontally, making it an ideal choice for large-scale applications and infrastructure.

 Cons